w-dee/dotmatrix_64x48_fw_5.0/README.md

     (at your cloned folder)$ pio run -t makearchive

 Then you will get ".pio/build/esp32dev/mz5_firm.bin", the OTA firmware archive.
+The archive includes all the partition (code, fs, fonts) needed.

 Or, if you are using pre-release firmware (mostly if you are beta test user), you will need the old style archive file ".pio/build/esp32dev/mz5_firm.bin.uncompressed".
 Try this when the OTA fails if you are using older firmware.